As an Amazon Associate I earn from qualifying purchases.

 Remove Third-Party Apps

 Are you using third-party apps that can log in or post on Instagram for you?
-It’s not uncommon to hear issues of third-party apps doing something against Instagram’s terms of service or policies, which could result in you being unable to post on Instagram.
+It’s not uncommon to hear issues of third-party apps doing something against Instagram’s terms of service or policies, which could result in you being unable to post on Instagram (it may even prevent you from following people on IG.)

 You can try removing any Instagram-related third-party apps and see if you can upload photos without them installed on your phone.